Frank Purcell

 Frank Purcell (died 2 April 1960) was an Irish politician and trade union official.
-He served as General Secretary of the ITGWU in 1948.
+He served as General Secretary of the Irish Transport and General Workers' Union in 1948.
 He was an independent member of Seanad Éireann from 1954 to 1960.
-He was first elected to the 8th Seanad in 1954 by the Labour Panel.
+He was elected to the 8th Seanad in 1954 by the Labour Panel.
 He was re-elected at the 1957 election but died in office in 1960.
 Edward Browne was elected to fill the vacancy.